|1||Krasnoyarsk, Krasnoyarsk Krai|

 Be the first to provide air quality data in Samara.Become a contributor

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Samara air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Samara air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 9 US AQI